Chart Color Schemes

 Essendon West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Essendon West is notable, with 37.9% of residents aged 15 and over holding university qualifications.
-This compares to 27.7% in the SA4 region and 30.4% nationally.
-Bachelor degrees are most common at 25.1%, followed by postgraduate qualifications (9.0%) and graduate diplomas (3.8%).
-Vocational credentials are also prevalent, with 28.0% of residents aged 15 and over holding such qualifications – advanced diplomas (12.5%) and certificates (15.5%).
+Educational attainment in Essendon West is notably high, with 37.9% of residents aged 15 years and over holding university qualifications as of 2021, compared to the SA4 region's 27.7% and Australia's 30.4%.
+Bachelor degrees are most prevalent at 25.1%, followed by postgraduate qualifications (9.0%) and graduate diplomas (3.8%).
+Vocational credentials are also common, with 28.0% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 12.5% and certificates for 15.5%.
+Educational participation is high, with 30.9% of residents currently enrolled in formal education as of the latest available data.

 Frequently Asked Questions - Education